-Roughly 40% Of Teens Haven’t Had Sex By Graduation
+Roughly 40% of Teens Haven’t Had Sex by Graduation

-LGBTQ Teens Are Getting Laid About as Much as Everyone Else
+LGBTQ Teens Are Getting Laid About As Much As Everyone Else…

 The CDC only started keeping tabs on the sex lives of gay, lesbian, and bisexual teens in 2015, so data showing how this demographic’s sexual activity rates have changed over the past ten years are not available.
 But we do have the next best thing: a side-by-side comparison of the percentage of heterosexual and homosexual teens who report having had sex at least once.
-Although studies have shown that LGBT teens are more likely to engage in risky sexual behavior, the CDC data suggest that queer high schoolers aren’t having significantly more sex.
+Although studies have shown that LGBTQ teens are more likely to engage in risky sexual behavior, the CDC data suggest that queer high schoolers aren’t having significantly more sex.

-Yet Queer Teens Are At Double The Risk Of Sexual Assault
+Yet Queer Teens Are at Double the Risk of Sexual Assault

 It is telling that, despite roughly equal rates of consensual sex, lesbian, gay, and bisexual teens are at significantly higher risk of sexual assault—defined here as the percent of high school students who report being forced to have sex at least once.
 The data highlights the importance of educators and psychologists devising specific interventions for sexual minority teens.